AdoniaMbarebaki/Collision-avoidance-system-in-carla-v-0.9.5/README_FILE.md

 ## Running the tests

-run RL_Adonia.p for training and the models folder is formed under the examples folder showing how the model is improving or not
+run RL_Adonia.py for training and the models folder is formed under the examples folder showing how the model is improving or not
 Then run RL_Agent.py and see how the agent is running generating the q-values which it uses to give a reward or penality incase of a collision.
 For any errors that you may encouter visit stackoverflow at https://stackoverflow.com/